 The server hosting your database plays a crucial role in its performance.
 A shared hosting environment with limited resources may not be able to handle large or high-traffic databases effectively.
 Proper caching mechanisms can significantly reduce the load on the database and speed up page loading times.

-Cleaning up the WordPress Database
+Cleaning Up the WordPress Database

 Data cleanup involves identifying and removing redundant or outdated data from your database.
 This not only improves performance but also helps maintain data accuracy and integrity.